This article is inspired by the legacy of Bitcoin Pizza Day.

 It’s your call.

-With long-term storage, you’d be able to earn interest through crypto banks like Celsius or BlockFi.
-You can also use these crypto banks to borrow at very low rates (1%) and use your crypto holdings as collateral.
+With long-term storage, you’d be able to earn interest through crypto exchanges like Gemini or Coinbase.
+You can also borrow at very low rates and use your crypto holdings as collateral.

-Storing your crypto will not protect you from market volatility, but it allows you to profit when the values increase – which they tend to do over time.
+Obviously storing crypto will not protect you from market volatility, but it allows you to profit when the values increase – which they certainly tend to do over time.

-Using a Ledger or Trezor hardware wallet will keep your crypto HODLed safely and securely.
+Using a Ledger or Trezor hardware wallet will keep your crypto safely and securely in cold off-line storage.

 Takeaways